 - When the victims paid, the ransom was then split between affiliates (who received 80 %) and developers (who received 20 %).

 Europol streamlined victim mitigation efforts with other EU countries, which prevented private companies from falling victim to HIVE ransomware.
 Law enforcement provided the decryption key to companies which had been compromised in order to help them decrypt their data without paying the ransom.
 This prevented the payment of more than US$130 million or the equivalent of about €120 million of ransom payments.

 Europol facilitated the information exchange, supported the coordination of the operation and funded operational meetings in Portugal and the Netherlands.
 Europol also provided analytical support linking available data to various criminal cases within and outside the EU, and supported the investigation through cryptocurrency, malware, decryption and forensic analysis.

-The EAST Expert Group on Payment and Transaction Fraud (EPTF), which meets three times each year, focuses on the prevention of payment and transaction fraud, including social engineering and online transactions.
-The 11th EAST EPTF meeting took place on 10 November 2021.
+The EAST Expert Group on Payment and Transaction Fraud (EPTF) focuses on the security of payments and transactions and covers the prevention of ransomware within its brief.
+The 14th EAST EPTF meeting took place on 9 November 2022.